CodingItWrong/howtojsonapi.com/django.md

 }
 ```

-To set up a DJA web service, first we need to create "serializers", which translate models model to their end-user-facing format.
+To set up a DJA web service, first we need to create "serializers", which translate models to their end-user-facing format.
 Create an `opinion_ate/serializers.py` file, then add the following contents:

 ```python
 from rest_framework_json_api import serializers